 For example, a family plan may come with a $2,000 deductible.
 An individual with the same plan might only have to pay toward a $1,000 deductible.
 Or your family plan’s out-of-pocket maximum might be $12,000, while an individual plan’s may be just $6,000.

 What can you do if you’re single and still spending a lot of money on health coverage?
-Read this article about health insurance plans for individuals.
+Read our article about health insurance plans for individuals.

-Yes, your ZIP Code can impact the price of your health insurance.
+Yes, your ZIP code can impact the price of your health insurance.
 And that might be why your plan is so expensive.